obscurefreeman/of-gamebox-wiki/docs/q&a.md

 **Q:  Will my friend in multiplayer be able to see the screen while I play it?**

-A:  It's theoretically possible, but I haven't tried it.
+A:  Unfortunately, they can't see it.

 **Q: The resolution on the screen is not fitting.**